 18) Google has now moved one step ahead, a new holding company called Alphabet is born.
 The CEO of Alphabet is Larry Page, and the President is Sergey Brin.
 This situation gives room for Sundar Pichai, who will be the new CEO of Google.

-The journey from just a simple Google homepage until Alphabet is spellbound and inspiring.
+The journey from just a simple Google homepage to Alphabet is spellbound and inspiring.
 The incredible success of Google makes us realize the fact that innovation will always pay off.
 Stay focused on your goals and time will reward you sooner or later.

 How did you find this inspiring journey of Google?
 Do you know any other interesting facts about Google?
 Drop your comments and feedback on Google to Alphabet below.